Specifications for Model 401

 TYPICAL POWER CONSUMPTION

-The Model 401 requires 120 MA (add drive current for active digital outputs, up to 20 MA each).
+The Model 401 requires 120 mA (add drive current for active digital outputs, up to 20 mA each).

 SIZE

-Board only 5.5 x 3.7 x 1.4 inches
+Board only 5.5 x 3.7 x 1.4"

 SINGLE-PIECE PRICE

-$495 board with disk, wall-mount power supply, and manual
+$495 board with wall-mount power supply

 OTHER OPTIONS

-Custom Input Range.
-Consult factory for available ranges. ($25)
+Consult factory for other ranges. ($25)

-25-Pin Screw Terminal Adapter ($25)
+25-Pin Screw Terminal Adapter. ($25)

-link back HOME
+HOME

 Contact us for sales or technical assistance